crossplane/docs/content/master/concepts/managed-resources.md

 it creates the resource.

 Some external systems don't let a provider specify a resource's name when the provider creates it.
-Instead the external system generates an unpredictable name and returns it to the provider.
+Instead the external system generates an nondeterministic name and returns it to the provider.

 When the external system generates the resource's name, it's critical that the provider saves it to the managed resource's `crossplane.io/external-name`